AWS Certified Solutions Architect Associate SAA-C03 Practice Question

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is host-based routing in an Application Load Balancer?
+What is host-based routing and how does it work in ALB?

 Open an interactive chat with Bash